Cray-HPE/docs-csm/operations/rack_resiliency/Kyverno.md

   ...
 ```

-### How the `kyverno` policy works
+## How the policy works

-The `Kyverno` policy works in four steps as described below:

-#### 1. Restarting critical services
+### 1. Restart critical services

-During Deployment of the Rack Resiliency Service, the critical services which are either Deployments or StatefulSets are restarted.
-During restart the policy is implemented by the `Kyverno` policy engine.
+During Deployment of the Rack Resiliency Service, the critical services which are either
+Deployments or StatefulSets are restarted.
+During restart the policy is implemented by
+the Kyverno policy engine.

-#### 2. Adding topology constraint
+### 2. Add topology constraints

-The policy engine updates the topology constraint to the Deployment/ StatefulSets specification of the critical service.
+The policy engine updates the topology constraint to the Deployment or StatefulSet
+specifications of the critical services.

 ```yaml
 spec: